Shreyder93/openneuro_preproc/README.md

 singularity build ${BASEDIR}/containers/fmriprep-20.2.7.simg \
                     docker://nipreps/fmriprep:20.2.7

-                    the above step is downloading ALL the fmriprep software and putting it in a 'tupperware' container (according to Erin).
 ```
+The above step is downloading ALL the fmriprep software and putting it in a 'tupperware' container (according to Erin).

 Testing and setting up for the singularity run..